code4sac/AsthmaEDVisits/README.md

 New slide markup can be added to `includes/section_overview_slides.php`.

 To initialize a slide, an update method must be added to to the function array within **updateSlides()** in `slides.js`.
 The key value of the array should be the 0-indexed equivalent of the slide's number.
 The indexes of other functions in **updateSlides()** will need to be adjust if inserting a slide in between already existing slides.

+IF the new slide replaces the last slide, a change will have to be made to the function `slideShow()` in `/js/slides.js`.
+This function contains a javascript `switch()` that tests the `data-id` attribute of the slide and updates the color of the left/right arrows by adding/removing CSS classes.

 ## MapBox